inkarkat/vim-UnconditionalPaste/README.md

   and at the end of the line.
 - Add gBp mapping to paste as a minimal fitting block with jagged right edge, a separator-less variant of gDp.
-- Add g>p mapping to paste shifted register contents.
+- Add g&gt;p mapping to paste shifted register contents.
 - Add g]]p and g[[p mappings to paste like with g]p, but with more / less
   indent.